Are you or someone you know dealing with a difficult situation or in crisis? We'll immediately direct your concern to the most qualified person.

 If you are under the age of 18, please have your parent or guardian complete this form.
 Bring the signed form with you when you come to your scheduled appointment.

 Your privacy is our priority.
 We will only release your medical records with your permission.
 To request your records, please complete and sign the HIPAA release form, providing all necessary details, including your best contact information.
-If you need your records sent to another person or facility, please contact Health Services at (973) 353-5231, as a different consent form is required by HIPAA to protect your privacy.
+If you need your records sent to another person or facility, please contact Health Services at (973) 353-5231, and complete the following form to consent to the release of medical records to others.

 Return the form by: